sukekyo26/workspace-docker/README.md

 ## Important Notes
 - **Docker Socket**: The host Docker socket is mounted, allowing full control of the host Docker environment from within the container

-### AWS SAM CLI requirements

-- `sam local` uses Docker containers to emulate Lambda functions; ensure Docker is running on the host and the container has access to the Docker socket for local invocation and API testing.
-- The Docker image automatically installs the SAM CLI for the container architecture (amd64 -> x86_64, arm64 -> aarch64).
-If you encounter issues, please verify the installed SAM binary and architecture compatibility.

 ### Security and Personal Settings